- Academics

 - Requisite coursework MUST have been completed no more than 7 years prior to matriculation.
 We strongly recommend that applicants refresh any prerequisite course older than 5 years.

-- CLEP (College Level Examination Program) or Advanced Placement (AP) courses credit may not be used or substituted to meet prerequisite requirements.
+- Advanced Placement (AP) courses credit may not be used or substituted to meet prerequisite requirements.

 - One course cannot be used to satisfy multiple prerequisites.